 3. I am interested in the idea of how, photographically, I can create a massive scale in my very small studio.
 In this sense, these photos are unabashedly romantic and related to childhood play, during which time the perception of scale is very malleable, almost like an art material.

 4. I enjoy the element of weirdness in these: an eccentric activity by a suburban dad.
 At night, after kids are asleep, i’m in my home studio creating strange landscapes.
-Two points of inspiration were James Hampton’s Throne of the Third Heaven of the Nations' Millennium General Assembly, 1964, and Bas Jan Ader’s installations in his garage (particularly, Readers Digest Digested, 1970).
-I love the idea of a domestic space being the site of odd nighttime activities.
+A point of inspiration was Bas Jan Ader’s installations in his garage (particularly, Readers Digest Digested, 1970).
+I love the idea of a suburban space being the site of odd nighttime activities.

 5. Ray Johnson quote from a book of interviews: “I’m not a traveler, i’m a dreamer.
 Last night I went to China.”